1962–63 Four Hills Tournament

 At the 11th annual Four Hills Tournament, the strong Norwegian team saw three of its tournament debutants within the Top 5.
 Toralf Engan dominated the tour with three clear victories and became the second Norwegian to win the tour after Olaf Bjørnstad 10 years earlier.

 Participating nations and athletes

-With the exception of Wolfgang Schüller, the athletes from the German Democratic Republic did not compete at the two events in Germany for political reasons.
+The athletes from the German Democratic Republic did not compete at the two events in Germany for political reasons.